DallasFormulaRacing/better-onboarding/docs/resources/learning-Python.md

 print(num) # prints the value of the "num" variable to the console.
 ```

-Because [Python](https://www.python.org/) is a high level language however, this means that it is for most people relatively easy to learn, and holds little nuance when compared to lower level languages like [C++](https://learn.microsoft.com/en-us/cpp/?view=msvc-170), or [Java](https://www.java.com/en/).
+Because [Python](https://www.python.org/) is a high level language, this means that it is, for most people, relatively easy to learn, and holds little nuance when compared to lower level languages like [C++](https://learn.microsoft.com/en-us/cpp/?view=msvc-170), or [Java](https://www.java.com/en/).
 Which also means that the learning experience is much more enjoyable, due to its simplicity, than other languages. (unless of course you're a masochist)

 ## Already know another language?